Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Alabama and its opponents have combined for 67.5 points -- this matchup's over/under -- only two times this year.
+- Alabama and its opponents have scored at least 68 points -- this matchup's over/under -- only twice this year.

-- Tennessee's games have gone over 67.5 points in two opportunities this season.

-- The two teams combine to average 84.3 points per game, 16.8 more than the total in this contest.
+- Tennessee has combined with its opponents to score more than 68 points in two games this season.

-- This contest's over/under is 24.5 points more than the 43 these two squads combine to surrender per game this season.
+- Saturday's over/under is 16.3 points lower than the two team's combined 84.3 points per game average.

+- These two squads combine to allow 43 points per game, 25.0 fewer than this contest's over/under.

-- The Crimson Tide and their opponents score an average of 61.6 points per game, 5.9 fewer than Saturday's total.
+- Crimson Tide games have an average total of 61.6 points this season, 6.4 fewer than Saturday's over/under.

-- The 62.5 PPG average total in Volunteers games this season is 5.0 points fewer than this game's over/under.
+- In 2021, games involving the Volunteers have averaged a total of 62.5 points, 5.5 fewer than this game's set over/under.

 Alabama Stats and Trends

-- Alabama is 4-3 against the spread and 6-1 overall this season when the team scores more than 22.9 points.
+- Alabama is 4-3 against the spread and 6-1 overall in games when it puts up more than 22.9 points.

-- When Alabama picks up more than 368.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Alabama totals more than 368.0 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Crimson Tide have turned the ball over five times this season, four fewer than the Volunteers have forced (9).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.